Kimetsan

-Kimetsan is one of the largest chemical companies in Turkey today.
+Kimetsan is a chemical companies in Turkey.
 In terms of product number, the company is the biggest manufacturer of laboratory chemicals in Turkey.
 The company has also one of the most advanced technologys in waterborne coatings, leading to involve in JSF project.
 Furthermore, the company supplies low VOC waterborne coatings to NASA.

 Also, the company is representative of other European and America-based companies.
 Those companies are PMC Specialties Group Inc. USA, Molecular Products Ltd / UK, Chemoxy International Ltd, Brotherton Specialty Products Ltd / England, Church and Dwight / USA, Abbey Color / USA, R & G Chemicals Ltd / UK, ARMEX Europe / UK, Aqua Surface Technology Ltd / UK.

 Products

 The company published, 2300 different products on the website for different areas of applications.
 Kimetsan's major production segments are;